tomjoht/tomjoht.github.io/_posts/2023/10/2023-10-09-links-from-web-oct-9.md

 - news
 keywords:
 rebrandly: https://idbwrtng.com/links-from-web-oct-10
-description: "The following are links from around the web for October 10, 2023."
+description: "The following are links from around the web for October 10, 2023.
+Forrester predicts a major AI impact on U.S. jobs in 2023.
+A CEO faces backlash for replacing and criticizing human staff with ChatGPT.
+Zeb Larson assures coders that ChatGPT isn't a job threat, while Rex Woodbury explores the rise of hyper-personalization.
+Finally, sales execs welcome AI's role in their industry."
+image: forresterreporttws2.png
 ---

 Articles listed here include the following: